anydotcrypto/docs.any.sender/README.md

 ## [Try it yourself!](./docs/echoRecipe/README.md)

 The [Echo Recipe](./docs/echoRecipe/README.md) is a start to finish walkthrough of sending a transaction to any.sender.
 All you need is some Ropsten ETH and a connection to a Ropsten RPC.
+This is the easiest place to start to get a grip on how to interact with the any.sender API.

 ## Addresses